-HELSINKI — Sweden is not ruling out the possibility that it may apply to join the elite British-led Joint Expeditionary Force (JEF), although no formal process exists to do so, Defence Minister Peter Hultqvist said.
+HELSINKI — Sweden is not ruling out the possibility that it may apply to join the elite British-led Joint Expeditionary Force (JEF), although no formal process exists is in place to do so, Defence Minister Peter Hultqvist said.

-Hultqvist has been summoned by the Defense Committee of the Riksdag, Sweden's parliament, to confirm if the government is engaged in formal talks to join the JEF without the parliament’s knowledge.
+Hultqvist has been summoned called in by the Defense Committee of the Riksdag, Sweden's parliament, Swedish Legislature’s Parliamentary Defense Committee (PDC) to confirm if the government is engaged in a formal talks process to join the JEF without the pParliament’s knowledge.

-Amid Russia’s military intervention in Ukraine and an increasingly aggressive and unpredictable Kremlin, Sweden has intensified efforts to shore up its defense capabilities by actively seeking to join bilateral and multilateral defense cooperation in Northern Europe.
+Amid Against thea backdrop of Russia’s military intervention in Ukraine and an increasingly aggressive and unpredictable Kremlin, Sweden has intensified efforts to shore -up its defense capabilities by actively seeking to join participation in bilateral and multilateral defense cooperation in Northern Europe.

-The Riksdag committee's desire for an explanation also takes place amid deepening defense cooperation with NATO, coupled with the disclosure of a classified memorandum from November exploring the value of Sweden joining the JEF.
+The PDC’s Riksdag committee's desire for an explanation also takes place against a backdrop of amid deepening defense cooperation with NATO, coupled with the disclosure of a classified memorandum from November , dated November 2014, that exploringes the value of Sweden joining the JEF.

-The memorandum — prepared by Col. Mats Danielsson, the Swedish MoD’s defense attache to its embassy in London — revealed the existence of unofficial contacts between Sweden and Britain that could take neutral Sweden into the NATO-allied JEF.
+The memorandum — was prepared by Col. Mats Danielsson, the Swedish MoD’s defense attache to its Eembassy in London.
+The memorandum — revealed the existence of an ongoing dialogue and unofficial contacts between Sweden and Britain that could take the militarily neutral Sweden into the NATO-allied JEF.

 Anna Kinberg Batra, the leader of the pro-NATO Moderate Party, demanded that Prime Minister Stefan Löfven's Social Democratic-Green government establish a more open and transparent stance with the legislature over NATO and the JEF.

 "We need to have a broad public debate on membership.
-Therefore, we need to know how the government plans to keep the parliament informed about important changes in NATO cooperation," Batra said.
+Therefore, we need to know how the government plans to keep the Pparliament informed about important changes in NATO cooperation," Batra said.

-Opposition parties, including the Moderates, are urging Löfven to present a positional statement to the Riksdag that will set out the government’s end-game strategy in defense deepening with NATO and outline any future role for Swedish forces in the JEF, a force that will include Nordic-Baltic NATO members Denmark, Norway, Estonia, Latvia, Lithuania and the Netherlands.
+Opposition parties, including the Moderates, are urging Löfven to present a positional statement to the Riksdag (national Parliament) that will both serve to set out the government’s end-game strategy in defense deepening with NATO as well as and outline any future role for Swedish forces in the JEF, a force that will include Nordic-Baltic NATO members Denmark, Norway, Estonia, Latvia, Lithuania and the Netherlands.

 Secretive, behind-the-scene discussions over joining the JEF, Batra said, reinforced Sweden's image globally as a country that is "part of NATO but without the benefits that actual NATO membership would deliver."

-Hultqvist did not deny the existence of the MoD memorandum, titled "Orientation of JEF and requests for Swedish participation."
-However, the defense minister stated that because Sweden has not received a formal invitation to contribute to the JEF, the issue of its membership is speculative.
+Hultqvist did not deny the existence of the MoD memorandum, entitled "Orientation of JEF and requests for Swedish participation."
+However, the defense minister stated that because Sweden has not received any formal invitation to contribute to the JEF, and therefore the issue of its membership is speculative.